harryzhu626/giv/README.md

-* Host on web for public use, intuitive interface, continual update(?)
+host on web for public use, intuitive interface, continual update(?)

-Genshin visualization: describe the idea, ask for pointers.
+functions:
+1. select rows and columns and display corresponding char icons
+2. hover mouse over icon for more information and wiki link
+3. language options EN & CN

 Character data store in json
 Id: